 One of the most common causes of sciatica is a herniated intervertebral disc.
 Herniate means bulge or stick out.
 Intervertebral discs are the spongy discs that form a cushion between the vertebrae of the spine.
 The discs have a strong outer layer made of cartilage, with a soft gelatinous centre that acts as a shock absorber.
 If the outer layer of the disc becomes weak, through age or injury, the soft centre can bulge out through the weakness — this is what’s known as a herniated or ruptured disc.

-If any of the 5 pairs of nerve roots that form the origin of the sciatic nerve are compressed in the spine by a ruptured disc they can give rise to pain down the sciatic nerve.
+Any of the 5 pairs of nerve roots that form the origin of the sciatic nerve can be compressed in the spine by a ruptured disc.
 Not only does a herniated disc press on the nerve root, but chemicals leaking from the soft centre of the disc irritate the nerve root, causing inflammation.
+This combination of compression and inflammation can give rise to pain down the sciatic nerve.

 In this condition, one vertebra slips forward over the vertebra below it.
 This distorts the spinal canal and can result in the nerve roots of the sciatic nerve being compressed.

 In adults, the fourth and fifth lumbar vertebrae (L4 and L5) are most commonly affected, with the L4 vertebra moving forward on the L5 vertebra.
-Spondylolisthesis usually results from degenerative diseases of the spine, such as arthritis.
+Spondylolisthesis can result from degenerative diseases of the spine, such as arthritis.

 Sciatica can be caused by tumours impinging on the spinal cord or the nerve roots.
 Severe back pain extending to the hips and feet, loss of bladder or bowel control, or muscle weakness, may result from spinal tumours.
 Trauma to the spine, such as from a car accident, may also lead to sciatica.

-Your doctor will take into account your medical history and will perform a physical examination, especially of the spine and legs.
+Your doctor (GP – general practitioner) will take into account your medical history and will perform a physical examination, especially of the spine and legs.
 You may be asked to demonstrate several movements so that your doctor can check your muscle strength, flexibility and your reflexes.

 X-rays aren’t used as a matter of course, because they don’t show up herniated discs or nerve damage, but they can show spondylolisthesis, bone spurs, narrowed disc spaces and other bone disease.
 When symptoms are severe, persistent or worsening, CT scans or MRI scans are often used to pinpoint the cause of the sciatica.